 Some credit cards offer cashback or other rewards for everyday spending, like air miles or shopping vouchers, when you use them.
 They may have a higher interest rate or an annual fee, so try to work out whether the rewards will outweigh the costs.

 Some cards offer periods of 0% interest on purchases.
 These can be useful if you plan to buy a big ticket item and pay for it upfront, giving you a fixed period of time to repay without being charged interest.

 Keep in mind that once the 0% interest period ends the purchase interest rate will change.
 Make sure to look at this so you know what you’re in for down the track.

-Some cards offer 0% interest for a period on balance transfers from other cards.
-These allow you to transfer existing card debt from different credit cards for a small percentage fee of the amount you are transferring.
-These can be good if you think you will pay lesser interest / fees overall than keeping it on your existing card e.g. by structuring your payments so that you can pay it off during the 0% period.
-Explore our balance transfer cards here.
+Some cards offer 0% interest for a fixed time period for balance transfers from other cards.
+These allow you to transfer the debt for a small percentage fee of the amount you're transferring.
+This can be helpful if it means you’ll pay less interest and fees overall.

-If you have little or no credit history then these cards can help you build your credit file.
-Interest rates might be higher than other types of cards but you can normally avoid interest as long as you pay off your balance each month.
+If you have little, or no, credit history because you’ve not borrowed much in the past, then these cards can help you build your credit score.
+Interest rates may be higher than other types of cards, but you can avoid interest as long as you pay off your balance in full each month.

 If you travel a lot, a travel credit card can make it cheaper for you to spend money overseas.
 They usually don’t charge a fee for making purchases or withdrawing cash overseas.